 The process will allow them to be overseen for a period of up to seven days in a facility that matches their needs.
 If someone has made the decision to abstain from alcohol for a better life, it is imperative that they do it in a way that does not harm themselves or set them up to relapse.
 There is help available to treat alcoholism at Maryland House Detox.
 Our facility prides ourself on helping our clients take the next step to a better life.

 Alcoholism is a serious disorder that requires intensive detox to overcome.
 Not only is the disorder itself dangerous, but the withdrawal can be fatal.
 Fortunately, Maryland House Detox offers you the options you need.
 Many people go on to live full lives outside of alcoholism, and you can be one of those people.
 Learn more about addiction treatment options and how to overcome your addiction by calling our treatment specialists.
+Call (888) 263-0631 today and take your first steps toward sobriety.
+When you are ready to take the step toward a better life, we are ready to make it a reality.

 Alcohol use disorder.
 (2018, July 11). from https://www.mayoclinic.org/diseases-conditions/alcohol-use-disorder/symptoms-causes/syc-20369243